-Associate Vice President of Human Resources EEO/Title IX Coordinator - Employees 29 Cougar Court Taft, California 93268 (661) 763-7809
+Human Resources Director EEO/Title IX Coordinator - Employees Section 504 Coordinator 29 Emmons Park Drive Taft, California 93268 (661) 763-7809

 Taft College recognizes its obligation to provide overall program accessibility throughout the college for disabled persons.
 Contact the Section 504 Coordinator to obtain information as to the existence and location of services, activities, and facilities that are accessible to and usable by disabled individuals.
+Contact the Section 504 Coordinator to obtain information on the existence and location of services, activities, and facilities that are accessible to and usable by the disabled.